sigasi/sigasi_insights/tech/eclipse-keyboard-tricks-editing-code.md

 Activate **Block Editing** by pressing **ALT+SHIFT+A**.

-If you like these five new shortcuts, you might want to print a copy of the [sigasi-keyboard-shortcuts-cheat-sheet] and put it on the wall next to your computer.
+If you like these five new shortcuts, you might want to print a copy of the [/manual/keyshortcuts] and put it on the wall next to your computer.
 Next time, I'll show you some navigation tricks.